NethServer/ns8-core/docs/core/vpn.md

 the leader node is the hub of the VPN links so it is connected to any other node.

-The VPN has its own network, the default is `10.5.4.0/24` and it listens on port 55820.
+The VPN has its own network, the default is `10.5.4.0/24` and it listens on UDP port 55820.
 Make sure this address is not already used inside your existing network and the UDP port 55820 is open on your firewall.
-You can change both configurations during cluster initialization.
+You can change the VPN network during cluster initialization.

 ## Promote a worker to leader